VoronDesign/VoronUsers/printer_mods/SNO95/cr_touch_x/README.md

 # Voron Design Cube

 Replacement X carriage to mount a CR touch.
-It will oFfset the printhead by 6mm forward and 12mm down.
+It will offset the printhead by 6mm forward and 12mm down.

 ![](./Images/X_back.jpg)